g-art-dev/hoca/README.md

 Obviously, the code starts with the importation of the stuff it will need.
 It then initializes the field dictionary.
-In order to do that, it calls the `build_field_dict()` convenience class method of the automata class, passing it the image to process.
+In order to do that, it calls the `build_field_dict()` convenience class method of the automata class, passing the image to process to it.
 In this case, the dictionary returned contains two items the `"source"` field and the `"result"` field.
 Note the parameters of `build_field_dict()` may change from class to class as the data to be processed may differ.

 The automata population is created by instantiating the `BasicPopulation` class.
 The program passes the field dictionary, the number of automata to instantiate and the class of the automata to it.
-The population is then played for 2700 generations by calling the `play()` method.
+The automata The population is then played for 2700 generations by calling the `play()` method.

-Finally, the result field is displayed as an image.
-The field dictionary may also be accessed through the corresponding property of the population instance (`automata_population.field_dict` here).
+The program ends displaying the result field as an image.
+The field dictionary may also be accessed through the corresponding property of the population instance (here `automata_population.field_dict`).

 ![Nighthawks contours](https://github.com/g-art-dev/hoca/raw/main/images/LiteEdgeAutomation_A3800_I2700_result.jpg)
 > Hopper's Nighthawks after 2700 generations with 3800 LiteEdgeAutomaton automata.